openenergymonitor/guide/source/integrations/openevse.markdown

 - The OpenEVSE does not adjust the current itself but rather request that the EV adjusts its charging current by varying the duty cycle of the pilot signal, see [theory of operation](https://openev.freshdesk.com/support/solutions/articles/6000052070-theory-of-operation) and [Basics of SAE J1772](https://openev.freshdesk.com/support/solutions/articles/6000052074-basics-of-sae-j1772).
 - Charging mode can be viewed and set via MQTT: `{base-topic}/divertmode/set` (1 = normal, 2 = eco).

-\* *OpenEVSE contoller firmware [V4.8.0](https://github.com/OpenEVSE/open_evse/releases/tag/v4.8.0) has a bug which restricts the lowest charging current to 10A.
-The J1772 protcol can go down to 6A.
+\* *OpenEVSE controller firmware [V4.8.0](https://github.com/OpenEVSE/open_evse/releases/tag/v4.8.0) has a bug which restricts the lowest charging current to 10A.
+The J1772 protocol can go down to 6A.
 This ~~will~~ has be fixed with a firmware update.
 See [OpenEnergyMonitor OpenEVSE FW releases](https://github.com/openenergymonitor/open_evse/releases/).
 A ISP programmer is required to update openevse controler FW.*

 ***